jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Taut-line hitch (magnus safety-belt variant).**
 An adjustable loop formed by tying a magnus safety-belt hitch around its own standing part.
-Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.
+Use in place of midshipman's hitch or other taut-line variants, to tie down an aircraft or tension a guyline.
 {:#sublieutenants-hitch}